microsoft/yardl/docs/docs.md

 The `null` type in the example above means that no value is also a possibility.

-The `?` suffix can appended to a type name as a shorthand to define an *optional type*, a special case of union.
+The `?` suffix can be appended to a type name as a shorthand to define an *optional type*, a special case of union.
 For example, `int?` is the same as `[null, int]`.
-Note that the expanded form has to be used for complex optional types:
+Note that the expanded form has to be used for complex optional
+types:

 ```yaml
 Rec: !record